John Dominis Holt IV: Literary career

-Holt was educated Punahou School (briefly), Kamehameha Schools and graduated from President Theodore Roosevelt High School in Honolulu, In college, he attended Sacramento Junior College in Sacramento, George Washington University in Washington, DC, and from 1943 to 1946 he attended Columbia University but never acquired a degree.
-His first marriage was to Fredda M. deVere Burwell, an artist from New York.
-He lived in New York for some time before returning to Hawaii with his wife.
-After Fredda's death in 1972, he remarried to Frances Patches McKinnon Damon, a granddaughter of Samuel Mills Damon.
-They adopted three children: Allison, Melanie, and Daniel.
+Holt was educated Punahou School (briefly), Kamehameha Schools and graduated from President Theodore Roosevelt High School in Honolulu.

+For college, he attended Sacramento Junior College in Sacramento, California; and George Washington University in Washington, D.C., and from 1943 to 1946 he attended Columbia University but never acquired a degree.
+He lived in New York City for some time before returning to Hawaii with his first wife Fredda Burwell.
 He worked as a landscape designer and contractor.

 Holt is known mainly for his literary work.
 He wrote many books on the subject of Hawaiian history and culture.
 His works include writings about Hawaiian featherwork, family heritage and genealogy.
 The spirit of old Hawaii that he learned from family traditions and childhood tales of the monarchy became incorporated into the stories he wrote as an adult.
 In 1964, his essay "On Being Hawaiian" inspired the rise of the Second Hawaiian Renaissance movement.
 Holt brought pride back to the Hawaiian self-identity after decades of shame and negative stereotypes.
 Through his writings, Hawaii saw a revival in traditional Hawaiian culture, art and language.
 Below is an excerpt from this essay:

 Holt worked as a publisher for Topgallant Publishing Company and was a trustee for the Bernice Pauahi Bishop Museum.
 He was one of the earliest contemporary Hawaiian novelists.
 He and his second wife Patches worked as activists in the Hawaiian community, fighting against rapid development on the island of Oahu.
 They were also patrons of the arts.
 In 1979, he was recognized as a Living Treasures of Hawaiʻi.
 In 1985, Holt was awarded the Hawai‘i Award for Literature by Governor John David Waiheʻe III.

 Holt died on March 29, 1993.
 He was buried in Oahu Cemetery in Honolulu.
 The John Dominis Holt Award for Excellence in Publishing, named in his honor, is awarded annually by Hawaii Book Publishers Association to an individual for their lifetime contribution to Hawaiian literature and book-publishing.
 In 2001, John Dominis and Patches Damon Holt Gallery at the Honolulu Academy of Arts was named after Holt and his second wife.